chian-chen/BELab/README.md

 5. If the result is not categorized as noise, execute the corresponding predefined keyboard shortcut settings and clear the queue to avoid redundant execution of the same shortcut settings.

 ## Evaluation
 In our presentation of results, we use two distinct approaches: assessing the speed of hand gesture recognition and simulating real-world usage.
-These results are showcased in Part 2 and Part 3 of the video presentation (https://youtu.be/3UDJmE8ajxY).
+These results are showcased in Part 2 and Part 3 of the [video presentation](https://youtu.be/3UDJmE8ajxY).

 ### Speed Testing
 For speed evaluation, we employed customized settings from a [typing website](https://monkeytype.com/) to measure the time needed for correctly recognizing 30 hand gestures.
 We used the following gestures: Up, Down, Left, Right, O, V, Z, N, corresponding to (U, D, L, R, O, V, Z, N).
 Please refer to Fig. 10 for the interface.